 - Pick up the deflectors and if possible, scrap the build up off and into the chamber or into the trash is fine.
 OR if it is just fat coated on there, wipe off with a paper towel.

 - As for the grates, there are a couple things you can do.
 If you have a gas grill, go ahead and fire and let the grates get hot, then scrape them off with a grill brush.
 OR feel free to us any household degreaser, and just spray it down and wipe it off.

 - Using the spatula or putty knife, begin to scrape the bottom of the chamber on any hard spots, and removing the solids by either scooping them out or a shop vac.
 Then just wipe it down with a paper towel in order to get the excess fat off the bottom.

 If you happen to have a propane gun, you can apply the heat before you take the chamber apart and scrap what you can.
 After it is cool, just scrape the bottom of the chamber out and you are good to go.

 Now that you are ready to clean your smoker.
 It also important to take care of any rust spots and to season the grates.
 These steps can be done at the same time, as they both require nothing but cooking spray.

 With a can or two of cooking spray oil, spray the outside of your smoker as well as the grates in the chamber.
 Then build a fire in the firebox and get it good and hot.
 Once the grates stop smoking and the oil has soaked into the outside, you are done.

-Depending on how often you use you your smoker and what you use it for dictates how often you should clean your smoker.
+Depending on how often you use your smoker and what you use it for dictates how often you should clean your smoker.
 It is best practice to at least clean your smoker at least 2-3 times a year.